Please note that Tapas no longer supports Internet Explorer.

 Leiyu furrowed his brows.
 He turned his head left and right, scanning the mist-shrouded rocks.
 The talisman bobbed up and down in the air, waiting for him to continue going forward.

 “Not sure, just an eerie feeling,” Leiyu replied.
 “Have you heard from other travelers who went to the Western Region before?
-Did they mention anything about this mountain?”
+Did they mention if there was anything strange about this mountain?”

 Chen Yun shook his head.
 “Afraid not.
 This is our first time making this journey.
 We only took it on because we were promised a generous payoff.
 I can sure see why, given all the risks.
 We’d already be dead if you hadn’t found us.”